This mind-bending sci-fi thriller on Amazon Prime will stay with you for days

-If your love of watching psychologically twisted films can only compete with your penchant for reading late-night Reddit theories about their endings -- looking at you, Tenet fans -- I have a request.
+If your love of watching psychologically twisted films can only compete with your love of reading late-night Reddit theories about their endings -- looking at you, Tenet fans -- I have a request.

 Please stop endlessly scrolling on whatever streaming service you've been staring at, pop on Amazon Prime and watch 2013's low-budget sci-fi flick Coherence ASAP -- it's free for subscribers, right now.
 I know.
 I just watched it… for the fourth time.